codefaults/codefaults.github.io/README.md

 ## How long will you update your blog?

 I am afraid that I can't tell you how long I will update my blog.
-But once I am free, I am going to update my blog.
+As soon as I have free time, I will update my blog.

 ---

-If your doubt still could not be solved, I suggest you would be contact with me.
+If your doubts still could not be solved, you can contact me at any time.
+I will responded to you when I see.